Crystal-Goulet/AI-Portfolio/README.md

 ## Files Implemented

 The files I used will show "YOUR CODE HERE" above the areas I edited.
-The filed I was responsible for were:
+The files I was responsible for were:

 - `valueIterationAgents.py`: Value Iteration algorithm and related methods
 - `qlearningAgents.py`: Q-learning algorithm, epsilon-greedy action selection, and approximate Q-learning structure